Leadership & Committees

-Ushma Upadhyay, PhD, MPH, associate professor-in-residence in the UC San Francisco Department of Obstetrics, Gynecology and Reproductive Sciences, is based at the Advancing New Standards in Reproductive Health Program at UCSF's Bixby Center for Global Reproductive Health.
+Ushma Upadhyay, PhD, MPH, professor in the UC San Francisco Department of Obstetrics, Gynecology and Reproductive Sciences, is based at the Advancing New Standards in Reproductive Health Program at UCSF's Bixby Center for Global Reproductive Health.
 Her work encompasses two overarching themes: the effects of women's empowerment and gender equity on reproductive health and improving access to contraception and abortion care.
 Her current research focuses on understanding and documenting the impact of state-level abortion restrictions on women's lives.

 She also has a National Institutes of Health K01 Award to study gender-based power and masculinities among young men and women and its effect on contraceptive use.
 Dr. Upadhyay's research interests also focus on measures of women's empowerment and assessing its influence on contraceptive use, abortion decisions and fertility.
 Dr. Upadhyay has developed and validated the Reproductive Autonomy Scale to quantitatively measure the power to decide about and control matters related to contraceptive use, pregnancy and childbearing, which researchers can incorporate into interview assessments in a variety of evaluations and research contexts.